xhoneybear/xhoneybear/README.md

 </table>

 ### Work
-☁ I'm currently employed for Nokia as a DevOps scripting engineer, working on cloud-distributed builds.
+☁ Currently employed by Nokia as a DevOps scripting engineer, working on cloud-distributed builds.

-🧪 Role in the team - creating test scenarios to aid with troubleshooting and writing test frameworks for CI systems.
+🧪 Role in the team - load balancer development & creation of tests for CI systems.

 ### Contributions
 🌱 I'm open for collaboration and contribution to FOSS projects!